MercersKitchen/Library-Lending-Program/README.md

 Intent
 - Laptops are lent like books or textbooks and tracked through the Library System
   - **CAUTION**: these machines never leave the school campus
-- EPSB IT Services support these computers
+- EPS IT Services support these computers
 - IT Students do as much work on these machines until they cannot ... elevating the issue to EPSB IT Services
 - All software tools and infrastructure students engage with is also supported by EPSB IT Services and other Queen Elizabeth High School Staff (i.e. School Librarian)